Supporting Early Literacy Development in Young Autistic Children

-Building Early Literacy Skills in Children on the Autism Spectrum or with Social Communication Difficulties
+Building Early Literacy Skills in Autistic Children or Children with Social Communication Difficulties

-What early literacy skills does your child need to learn?
+What early literacy skills are important to learn?

 Vocabulary – Knowing as many words as possible so that it’s easier to learn new words and gain meaning from stories.